xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-03-29-starfest-afterparty-at-spit.md

   </a>
 </div>

 The bands took it in turns to deliver a relentless, uncontrollable, and passionate alternating performance.
-This final set lasted over an hour, switching fluently between goblinviolence's chaotic and sassy mathcore and mycries' emotional and equally energetic sounds.
+This final set lasted over an hour, switching fluently between goblinviolence's chaotic, politically charged, and sassy mathcore and mycries' emotional and equally energetic sounds.

 <div class="gallery">
    <a href="/images/5goblinviolence3.JPG">